segmentio/ts-mysql-plugin/readme.md

 cd .. && yarn watch
 ```

+Change the plugin path name in example-project/tsconfig.json.
 Navigate to `example-project/src/index.ts` and you should see errors in the `invalid queries` section.

 ## Todos